-We continue to develop our Customized Linker TechnologyTM, which utilizes linkers designed to release the native molecule at a controlled rate.
+We continue to develop our Customized Linker Technologytm, which utilizes linkers designed to release the native molecule at a controlled rate.
 The customized linkers expand the utility of our existing PEGylation technology.
 This technology offers a choice of releasable or permanent linkages to match each drug's requirements.
 It improves the pharmacokinetic and pharmacodynamic profile of a drug.

 We have also developed an intellectual property estate for a next-generation PEG platform that utilizes releasable linkers designed to release the native molecule at a pre-defined rate.
 We believe we are at the forefront of this area of PEGylation research.
 This platform may play an important role in enhancing the long-standing benefits of PEG to include additional classes of compounds where traditional permanent linkers are not feasible.
-We are also combining our PEGylation platform with complementary drug delivery technologies.
-For instance, we can combine our proprietary single-chain antibody platform (discussed below) with novel PEG chemistries to engineer targeted therapeutics with multiple domains, such as a targeting function (e.g. antibody) and a therapeutic function (e.g. chemotherapy).
+We are also combining our PEGylation platform (discussed below) with novel PEG chemistries to engineer targeted therapeutics with multiple domains, such as a targeting function (e.g. antibody) and a therapeutic function (e.g. chemotherapy).
 The novel attributes of customized PEG linkers may offer superior therapeutic advantages, including increased activity and substantially reduced side effects, when compared to traditional stable linkers.